rohitbnrj2/Embodied-Agent/README.md

 ## Usage

-For more detailed information on how to train, evaluate, and run experiments, see the [Documentation](https://camera-culture.github.io/ACI/usage/index.html) website.

 ### Test

 To test the setup and verify you can visualize the environment, you can run the following: